 For example, I make her choose her pajamas, what books to read, how to turn off the lights (me carrying her to turn it off, counting 1 to 5, etc.), etc.

-But that didn’t really help with the bedtime struggles.
+But that didn’t really help with the our toddler bedtime battles.

 Making small tweaks